Isola delle Correnti | Sunny Desert Islet where Sicily Ends.

 Isola delle Correnti was also in

-those centuries perpetual witness of attacks and defences, sailings and
+those centuries perpetual witness of attacks, defences, sailings and

-figure of the Roman Republic who defeated Hannibal in that epic
+figure of the Roman Republic who defeated Hannibal in the epic

-battle at Zama just south of Tunis.
+battle at Zama, a site just south of Tunis.
 (In the case you are

-interested I wrote a post about that city)
+interested I wrote a post about the Tunisian capital)

 It was since then, during the period

-related to the Imperial Rome when it took its current name derived by the Latin
+related to the period of Rome when it took its current name derived by the Latin

-denomination Currentium Insula which translated means the island of the currents and those
+denomination Currentium Insula which translated means the island of the currents.The Romans as

-former rulers gave it such name because the intense changes of the sea currents
+former rulers gave it that name because they constantly noticed intense changes of the sea currents

 with different intensity just few kilometres offshore from that site sometimes

-gentle but becoming insidious just some miles after and creating high waves.
+gentle but becoming insidious just some miles after with the presence of high waves.

 In days of storms and bad weather